-And at Outfit7 it’s okay to be that geeky kid that maybe felt awkward or had no one to talk to about video games, or about other nerdy, techy stuff.
+At Outfit7 we’re in the business of play.
+It’s okay to be that geeky kid who wants to talk about video games and other nerdy, techy stuff.
 You can easily find a person to talk to here.
-Personally, I can talk about games day and night.
-And I often do.
-Nerds (a badge I wear with pride) are appreciated here because we’re often the ones who have a wealth of ideas that we never got to express to anyone.
-All those years spent in front of a computer, instead of out in the sun, weren’t wasted after all.
+Personally, I can talk about games day and night – and I often do!
+Nerds (a badge I wear with pride) are appreciated here.
+All those years spent in front of a computer, instead of out in the sun, weren’t wasted after all!

-I’ve been interested in, or you could say obsessed with, how games work since childhood, but it was only a few years ago that I started designing games for a living.
+I’ve been interested in (or you could say obsessed with) how games work since I was a kid, but it was only a few years ago that I started designing games for a living.
 Despite having no formal qualifications or experience in the field, I managed to get a game design job at a small start-up studio in my home country of Serbia.
-They just seemed impressed by how much I love breaking games down and trying to really understand them.
+They seemed impressed by how much I love breaking games down and trying to understand them.

 That job was a great start in game design.
-I was enjoying myself and learning a lot.
-But I was also constantly evaluating my situation, and asking myself, “What are my options in Serbia?”
-Eventually I realised that I couldn’t do what I really wanted to do there, and that’s when I started to look for options abroad.
+I enjoyed myself and learned a lot.
+But I was also constantly evaluating my situation and eventually, I realized that I couldn’t do what I really wanted to do in Serbia, so that’s when I started to look for options abroad.
 And I didn’t have to look far!

 And now, here I am.
-Working here for over a year now has reinforced my suspicion that a really serious, humorless company couldn’t produce great games like ours.
-Sure, we have to work hard and take responsibility for what we do, but really we’re just a bunch of big kids who never quite grew up.
+Working here has reinforced my suspicion that a really serious, humorless company couldn’t produce great games like ours.
+Sure, we have to work hard and take responsibility for what we do, but really, some of us are just a bunch of big kids who never quite grew up.
 I mean, who’d want to anyway?